Next-Gen Wearables: The Best Smart Rings of 2025

 2013-2015: The introduction of smartwatches, such as the Pebble and the Apple Watch (2015), integrated smartphone functionality (notifications, apps, calls) with health tracking, making them mainstream consumer items.

-Health Expansion: Wearables moved beyond basic fitness to advanced health monitoring, with features like GPS, sleep tracking, and specialized medical devices such as continuous glucose monitors (CGMs) for diabetes management and ECG monitors for detecting arrhythmias.
+Health Expansion: On-body tech moved beyond basic fitness to advanced health monitoring, with features like GPS, sleep tracking, and specialized medical devices such as continuous glucose monitors (CGMs) for diabetes management and ECG monitors for detecting arrhythmias.

 Potential Benefits and Applications of Next-Gen